Maruthi158/691-01-F21-DevRFP-Group5/RefinedProposal.md

 * Cable/DSL broadband connection or better
 * 1024×768 or greater resolution monitor

 ## Other requirements:

 * The student must have to remember their user credentials in order to login to the application.
+* The student need to upload the course schedule to access the applcation.

 ## User Interface Sketches